dapr/dotnet-sdk/samples/Client/DaprClient/Readme.md

  ```

  Press Ctrl+C to exit, and then run the command again and provide a sample number to run the samples.

+ For example run this command to run the 0th sample from the list produced earlier.

   ```sh
  dapr run --app-id DaprClient -- dotnet run 0